Openings

 • Programming (e.g., MATLAB, LabView, Python/C, SolidWorks, COMSOL, Lumerical, etc.)

 Full financial support is available for qualified students.
-We consider outstanding BS applicants having external fellowships and scholarships.

-If you are interested in my group, please email me with (1) a resume and (2) a brief description of why you want to join my group.
-Generic email inquiries will not be answered.
+Once your application is successfully submitted, email me with (1) your resume and (2) a brief description of why you want to join my group.

 All graduate applications should be submitted here.
 For more information, please see https://www.ece.utah.edu/grad-admissions/.